Hey, welcome to my review of the best German banks for English Speakers in Germany.

 How did we choose the best bank accounts for English Speakers in Germany?

-For this review, I researched the German market for current accounts with English banking, with a good reputation, customer-friendly pricing, and ease of signing up and use.
+For this review, I researched the German market for current accounts with English banking options that have a good reputation, customer-friendly pricing, and ease of signing up and use.

 Based on my experience and research, I ranked them on English-friendliness, usability, digital-first, reachability, and, of course, product quality.
 I provide a final score for each bank account using our Simple Germany Scoring System.